spf13/cobra/README.md

 		Use:   "times [# times] [string to echo]",
 		Short: "Echo anything to the screen more times",
 		Long: `echo things multiple times back to the user by providing a count and a string.`,
+    Args: cobra.MinimumArgs(1),
 		Run: func(cmd *cobra.Command, args []string) {
 			for i := 0; i < echoTimes; i++ {
 				fmt.Println("Echo: " + strings.Join(args, " "))